IndyIndyIndy/impersonate/README.md

 ## 2. Configuration

-- Go to the template module in the backend and include the `Impersonate` template to your main TypoScript template.
+- Go to the `Site Management/Sites` module in the backend and include the `Impersonate` site set as dependency to your site configuration.
-- Now open the Constant Editor, choose `module.tx_impersonate` and set the id of the target page to redirect an admin to when logging in a feuser via the backend:
+- Afterward open the `Site Management/Settings` module and set the id of the target page to redirect an admin to when impersonating a frontend user via the backend:
-    - `module.tx_impersonate.settings.loginRedirectPid = #uid of your target page`
+    - `tx_impersonate.loginRedirectPid`

 ## 3. Usage